This toolkit is funded by donations - any contributions are appreciated.

 • 25th April 2026 1st International Supported Self Management - Online Conference.
 How to book, please click here

-I have had long term health conditions most of my life.
-I’m 72 as I write this and I have been living with long term health conditions, all my life.
+I’m 72 as I write this and I have been living with long-term health conditions, all my life.

 Over the years, in one way or another I have had to adapt and manage them.